 For example, rather than just projecting confidence, people who achieve excellence are competent.
 Rather than procrastinating and pretending to be on top of things, people who achieve excellence are proactive.
 When excellence is a habit, it manifests itself in everything that you do.

-7 Ways to Build Excellence In Your Life
+7 Lessons for Building Excellence In Your Life

 Have you ever stopped and thought about your daily routine, and asked yourself why you do some of the same things every day?
 Have you ever considered that you do the same things in the same order?
 This is shaped by habit.